 On the other side, many people believe that the Music Industry should reduce the CDs' retail price at 6-7 dollars maximum.
 In this way, the Consumers would prefer to buy original CDs (instead of piratical) because of the better sound quality sometimes and, confidence that the CD product is reliable.
 Some renowned musicians have said that they perceive the CD as a promotion tool for their Concerts (guaranteed audience) and the Internet offers unlimited advertising (including variations of the same song so that fans can tell what they like best).
 But the young (unknown) musicians need to be paid for their work, while the cinema industry and film distribution companies may not have the margins to reduce their prices for video products (especially new film productions).

-To this point, some Top Film Directors and Producers say that after the COVID-19 Pandemic, the Cinema Industry will NOT survive (due to the general lockdown: the American People are NOT going to theaters).
+To this point, some Top Film Directors and Producers say that after the COVID-19 Pandemic, the Cinema Industry will NOT survive, due to the general fear and/or lockdown; the American People (and not only) are NOT going to theaters.
 This means that the coronavirus is NOT appeared randomly, BUT it is produced in a bio/med laboratory, as a conspiracy action of the fuels industry to destroy the Global Copyright Industry.

 After the Assaults against United States, the fuels industry may benefit by some underhand means such as occasional lawsuits between magnetic storage companies or data storage divisions of electronics' industries.
 Such cases were among others the disputes of Imation Corp, Quantum Corporation or StorageTek for violation of anti-trust laws, inappropriate usage of trade secrets or patents infringement.
 Such events do not benefit the magnetic storage industry, because they may drive in turmoils about the magnetic media reliability like the 1997-98 war against the magnetic data storage products.
 These scenarios result in industry defamation and, sequentially, any trade secrets of the magnetic media could become useless.